Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: GW spectra based on the 4-6 and 4-8 PLMs

 with $R=|\vec{x}|$. $V(\phi,T)$ denotes an effective potential for two vacua (false vacuum and true vacuum), and $\phi(R)$ is the bounce solution satisfying the Euclidean equation of motion

 with $V' \equiv \partial V(\phi, T)/\partial \phi$, and the boundary conditions $\underset{R\ra \infty}{\lim}{ \phi(R)}=0$ (at the false vacuum position) and $\f{d \phi(R)}{dR}|_{R\ra 0}=0$.

 One thing to note is that the generic bounce solution has mass dimension 1, so that the exponent $S_3(T)/T$ in Eq.(\ref{GammaT}) is dimensionless.
 On the contrary, in the PYM case, the role of the bounce solution is played by the trace of the PL field, $l$, which is dimensionless.
-To match the case with the generic thermal evolution in Eq.(\ref{GammaT}), we need to rescale $l$ so as to have mass dimension 1, like $l \to l /\Lambda$, and fix the scale parameter as $\Lambda = T$.
-This scaling would be reasonable because $l$ , or $L$ in Eq.(\ref{PL:def}) involves only the temperature $T$ as the dimensionful parameter.
+To match the case with the generic thermal evolution in Eq.(\ref{GammaT}), we need to rescale $l$ so as to give mass dimension 1 to $l$, like $l \to l \Lambda$, and fix the scale parameter as $\Lambda = T$.
+This scaling would be reasonable because $l$, or $L$ in Eq.(\ref{PL:def}), involves only the temperature $T$ as the dimensionful parameter.
 Similar prescription has been applied in the literature~\cite{Pisarski:2000eq}.

-Another thing to note is the distinction between the temperatures of the dark gluonic bath and of the bath made of the standard model (SM) particles.
+Another thing to note is the distinction between the temperature in the dark gluonic bath and that in the bath made of the standard model (SM) particles.
 We label them respectively as $T$ (for the dark PYM sector) and ${\cal T}$ (for the SM sector).
-By definition of PYM, which incorporates no matters, the two baths should decouple and thermalize individually.
-In $\Gamma(T)$, Eq.(\ref{GammaT}), the prefactor $T^4$ originates from the space time volume evolved by the scale factor $a$ of the universe as $V=a^3t$, so should be identified simply with neither ${\cal T}$ nor $T$.
-However, the difference in $T$ and ${\cal T}$ actually does not matter much since it merely gives a logarithmic correction to the nucleation temperature $T_n$.
+Since PYM theory incorporates no matters, the two baths should decouple and thermalize individually.
+In $\Gamma(T)$, Eq.(\ref{GammaT}), the prefactor $T^4$ originates from the spacetime volume evolved by the scale factor $a$ of the universe as $V=a^3t$, so should be identified simply with neither ${\cal T}$ nor $T$.
+However, the difference in $T$ and ${\cal T}$ actually does not matter so much since it merely gives a logarithmic correction to the nucleation temperature $T_n$.
 Whereas both temperatures in $S_3(T)/T$ (the argument of $S_3$ and the normalization factor for the exponential, $1/T$) should be associated with the dark PYM-sector: In $S_3(T)$, $T$ is supplied from a given PLM, and the origin of $1/T$ is traced back to the imaginary-time formalism in the thermal field theory, where $T$ should be the temperature of the thermal bath created in the thermalized dark PYM.